Kansas Laws on Misdemeanor and Felony Theft

 Also, the term "property" isn't limited to tangible, personal property (like the wallet example) but rather includes "anything of value, tangible or intangible, real or personal."
 An example of intangible real property would be title or interest in land or a house.
 Intangible personal property could include title to stock or rights to collect on an insurance policy.

-Like many states, Kansas classifies its theft offenses according to the dollar value of the property or services involved in the offense—the greater the value of the property or services, the more severe the criminal charge and resulting punishment.
+Kansas, like many states, classifies its theft offenses primarily according to the dollar value of the property or services involved in the offense.
+As the value of the stolen property or services increases, so does the severity of the criminal charges and resulting punishment.

 Kansas uses a sentencing grid for felony offenses.
 The grid provides a sentencing range based on the severity level of the offense and the offender's criminal history.
 Misdemeanors have a maximum penalty set in statute.
 In addition to possible incarceration and a fine, a person convicted of theft will typically be on the hook for restitution (compensation to the victim).
 Theft is a nonperson offense.